r0ck3r008/TCoin/README.txt

 -> Steps to run the code:

-	Step 1 - Create a mix project
-	Step 2 - Execute the code using mix run proj1.exs start_number end_number
+	Step 1 - Change directory to the mix project (Proj1) Step 2 - Execute the code using mix run proj1.exs start_number end_number

 -> There are four types of worker actors in the logic: